 You will be referred to an HIV specialist within the Northern Alberta Program (NAP).
 It may be approximately one month before your first appointment.
 Although this isn’t ideal, don’t stress about your health.
 Changes in your viral load (the amount of HIV in your bloodstream) and CD4 count (the amount of important immune cells you have) typically occur very gradually and the additional month you’re waiting shouldn’t have a significantly negative impact on your health.

 There are psychologists and social workers within NAP specifically for people living with HIV.
 If you need additional support, let the healthcare provider you meet after your diagnosis know so that you don’t have to wait to meet your HIV specialist for a referral.
 Also, HIV Edmonton has a staff member who focuses specifically on supporting GBQT men and runs a social group for GBQT poz men.
-To learn more about the support HIV Edmonton offers, you can e-mail Brook at email@example.com.
+To learn more about the support HIV Edmonton offers, you can e-mail Thomas at firstname.lastname@example.org.

 When you meet with your HIV specialist you will discuss your current health, steps forward, and what treatment option is best for you.
 If you choose to start HIV treatment, you’ll get a prescription which can be picked up from the Rexall pharmacy at the Kaye Clinic (U of A) or the Royal Alexandra Hospital.

 Over time, as a trend is established in regards to your viral load and CD4 count, or once you achieve and maintain an undetectable viral load, the frequency of your HIV appointments will usually decrease to approximately two times per year.